isyed4/News-Article-Search-React-App/README.md

 ## Motivation

-The motivation of this project was to give the user an easy experience to keep up with news of the topics they are intereseted in.
+The motivation of this project was to give users an easy experience to find current news articles of topics they are interested in.

 ## Code style